 For Tuition, \$11, 00 per term; for room rent, \$3, 50 per term; for the use of the Library, \$1, 00 per term; for sweeping rooms, ringing the bell, fuel for recitation rooms, and printing, \$2, 00 per term; all payable in advance.
 Besides the above, there will be occasional assessments for damages, extra printing, or other common expenses.
-No Commons are established, as it is preferred that the Students should board in private families contiguous to the College.
-The price of board is from \$1,75 to \$2,00 per week.
+No Commons are established, as it is preferred that the students should board in private families, contiguous to the College.
+During the present high prices, board is from \$2,00 to \$3,00 per week.
+The Trustees are taking measures to erect a large boarding house on the premises in the course of the summer.